MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 2/Atoms.md

 			a.
 Mass refers to amount of substance
 			b.
 Weight refers to force gravity exerts on substance
 		- Sum of protons and neutrons is the atom's atomic mass
 			a.
-Each proton and neutron has a mass of approximately 1 dalton
+Each proton and neutron has a mass of approximately 1 Dalton
 		- Listed on the periodic table
 			a.
 Atomic mass (rounded to whole number) can tell you the number of protons and neutrons together
 				i.
 Atomic mass - Atomic number = number of neutrons